JoanWaweru/IS2Project/README.md

 # IS2Project

 This is a Customer Sentiment Analysis for Code-Switched Language: A Case of Safaricom Limited.
-The proposed model will be able to detect customer sentiment analysis in the code-switched pair (English-Swahili) for Safaricom users using Support Vector Machines.
-The model will be able to categorize tweets into good reviews and bad reviews.
+The proposed model will be able to detect customer sentiment analysis in the code-switched pair (English-Swahili) for Safaricom users using Transformers 'DistilledBert' model.
+The model will be able to categorize tweets into good reviews and bad reviews that are in a code-switched format.

-The model is also compared with Logistic Regression and Naives Bayes to see which model performs the best.